Why are we making changes? A Letter from the Executive Director

-Starting September 1, 2021, we will charge a session fee that is based on the number of completed participants in a production session, after researchers download the data of the session.
+September October 1, 2021, we will charge a session fee that is based on “participant entries” – the number of unique completed participants in a production session (note that the same participant in different sessions will be counted as different participant entries), after researchers download the data of the session.
 A charge will be generated for the first download only.
 Subsequent downloads of the data from that session will not result in additional fees.
 No charges for the Session Fee will be generated before researchers obtain the participant data first.

 This fee will apply to all studies, regardless of whether Direct Payment is used or where the session is launched.
-Only participants who successfully complete the studies will be counted in this fee (i.e., participants who abandon or time out the study will not be counted).
-In addition, this session fee is tiered and designed to avoid penalizing researchers who collect a large amount of participant data – the more participants you run, the cheaper the rate will be.
+Only participants who successfully complete a session will be counted as a “participant entry” and result in this fee (i.e., participants who abandon or time out the study will not be counted).
+The same participants completing different sessions will be counted as different entries.

 Session Fee Rates

-The specific rate of the session fee differs for researchers depending on what plan they subscribe to as well as how many participants they have run each month.
+The specific rate of the session fee differs for researchers depending on what plan they subscribe to.
+Both the Standard and the Pro plans also come with free monthly participant entries as mentioned above.
 The details are as follows:

-2. The session fee is calculated based on whether the owner of the study (not the collaborator who may launch a new study session on the owner’s behalf) has an active Plus or Pro plan at the time of launching the session.
+2. The session fee is calculated based on whether the owner of the study (not the collaborator who may launch a new study session on the owner’s behalf) has an active Standard or Pro plan at the time when participants join the session .

 Some Session Fee Examples and Cost-saving Tips